arcus/education_modules/sql_basics/sql_basics.md

 The most common difference between different SQL "flavors" are the availability of different functions that users can use for data manipulation, as well as the types of error messages that will be returned to the user when running code with syntax issues.

-That said, knowing the specific "flavor" of SQL your database uses is especially useful when first getting started writing queries and troubleshooting errors.
+That said, knowing the specific flavor or dialect of SQL your database uses is especially useful when first getting started writing queries and troubleshooting errors.

 In the hands-on portion of this module, we'll be using a form of SQL that actually runs in your web browser as you look at these pages.
 This lightweight SQL engine is called "AlaSQL".
 We pre-populated some tables for you to experiment with in this module.
 These tables are filled with fabricated data meant to look a little like an electronic health record (EHR).
+Rest assured that this data was completely invented, although it might look realistic!

 ## SQL Queries